kevbite/kevbite.github.io/_posts/2020-02-09-adding-errors-to-model-state-and-returning-bad-request-within-asp-net-core-3-1.md

     }
 }
 ```
-Our `GetValuesQueryParameters` model has a couple of `[Required]` attributes on its properties which tells the framework these are required to progress the request.
+Our `GetValuesQueryParameters` model has a couple of `[Required]` attributes on it, this tells the framework these are required properties to progress the request.
 There are loads of different validation attributes that you can apply, you can check out the comprehensive list on the [documentation site](https://docs.microsoft.com/en-us/aspnet/core/mvc/models/validation?view=aspnetcore-3.1#built-in-attributes).

-Because we've got the `[ApiController]` attribute on the controller this tells the framework to apply the [api behaviors](https://docs.microsoft.com/en-us/aspnet/core/web-api/?view=aspnetcore-3.1#apicontroller-attribute), one of these is to [automatically check](https://docs.microsoft.com/en-us/aspnet/core/web-api/?view=aspnetcore-3.1#automatic-http-400-responses) if there are any errors on the ModelState and if there is, it will return a 400 bad request.
+You might have also noticed we have got an attribute of `[ApiController]` on the controller, this tells the framework to apply the [api behaviors](https://docs.microsoft.com/en-us/aspnet/core/web-api/?view=aspnetcore-3.1#apicontroller-attribute), one of these is to [automatically check](https://docs.microsoft.com/en-us/aspnet/core/web-api/?view=aspnetcore-3.1#automatic-http-400-responses) if there are any errors on the ModelState and if there is, it will return a 400 bad request.

-The response that we get back from the api from calling `/api/values` with no query string will be following:
+The response that we get back from the api from calling `/api/values` with no query string will be:

 ```json
 {